-I absolutely love free tools and Canva is rather high up on my list of favourites!
+I absolutely love free tools and Canva is rather high up on my list of favorites!
+Find it here.
 No, I’m not being paid to punt this stuff to you (I wish) – but I do think you should know about this awesome tool!
 Though I do recommend sticking to the PC version as the mobile app is not nearly as great or easy to use.

 In this post I’m going to walk you through using Canva by creating an Instagram Tile with step by step instructions, the same concept can, of course, be used for other layouts.